 The ACCC has been busy identifying the bad guys, and there are some big names among the offenders.
 It has far-reaching powers under the ACL to protect all Australians.
 These powers apply to any product sold for personal or household use and are in addition to any stated warranties or so-called paid extended warranties.

-First, read Electrical and Whitegoods: an industry guide to the Australian Consumer Law (a Word file that all electrical resellers must abide by).
-It is an eye-opener – here is a summary of the major points.
+First, read Electrical and Whitegoods: an industry guide to the Australian Consumer Law (a Word Document that will download).
+It is the bible that all electrical resellers/online sellers/manufacturers (let’s call them retailers for convenience) must abide by, a real eye-opener.
+Here is a summary of the major points.

 - You take a faulty electronic device back to the retailer.
-They state you must take it to the manufacturer – WRONG, the retailer sold it and must arrange repair, replacement, or refund at the purchaser’s sole discretion and no cost to you.
+They state you must take it to the manufacturer – WRONG.
+The retailer sold it and must arrange repair, replacement, or refund at the purchaser’s sole discretion and at no cost to you.
 You may even get compensation for loss of use.

-- You cannot easily take a product back to the retailer, and it says you must pay for return freight either to it or the manufacturer.
-WRONG – the retailer must pay for collection and return unless the product does not have a manufacturer’s defect.
+- You cannot easily take a product back to the retailer (say, any TV), and it says you must pay for return freight either to it or the manufacturer.
+WRONG.
+The retailer must pay for collection and return unless the product is not defective.

-- You threw away the original packaging, but the warranty states you must return it in same.
-WRONG – the warranty covers the product, not the packaging.
+- You threw away the original packaging, but the warranty states you must return it in that.
+WRONG.
+The warranty covers the product, not the packaging.

-- The retailer or manufacturer requires ‘original proof of purchase’, e.g. a receipt.
-WRONG – any proof is acceptable – credit card statement, a quote from the supplier (and subsequent purchase) or anything else.
+- ‘Original proof of purchase’, e.g. a receipt, is required.
+WRONG.
+Any proof is acceptable – credit card statement, a quote from the supplier (and subsequent purchase), delivery docket or anything else.
 However, it is a good idea to save proof of purchase anyway.

 - The retailer has a no-refund policy.
-WRONG – you can insist on a refund, or if you feel that a warranty replacement will not cure the issue, e.g., the goods are unfit for purpose.
-Demand a refund.
+WRONG.
+You can insist on a refund, or if you feel that a warranty replacement will not cure the issue, e.g., the goods are unfit for purpose.

 What the ACCC says on extended warranties

-The ACCC believes that many consumers purchase extended warranties because they do not realise the extent of the protections provided by the Consumer Law.
-It is essential that extended warranty products sold to consumers should clearly identify the benefits they provide that go beyond those rights and remedies already available to consumers and that representations made at point of sale do not mislead consumers about the extent of the benefits being acquired.
+The ACCC believes that many consumers are coerced into purchasing extended warranties because they do not realise the extent of the protections provided by the Consumer Law.
+It is essential that extended warranty products sold to consumers clearly identify the benefits they provide that go beyond those rights and remedies already available to consumers, and that representations made at the point of sale do not mislead consumers about the extent of the benefits being acquired.

 ACCC spokesperson.